ludwig-ai/ludwig/mkdocs/docs/api/LudwigModel.md

 - __skip_save_model__ (bool, default: `False`): disables
    saving model weights and hyperparameters each time the model improves.
-By default Ludwig saves model weights after each epoch the validation measure imrpvoes, but if the model is really big that can be time consuming if you do not want to keep the weights and just find out what performance can a model get with a set of hyperparameters, use this parameter to skip it,
+By default Ludwig saves model weights after each epoch the validation metric imrpvoes, but if the model is really big that can be time consuming if you do not want to keep the weights and just find out what performance can a model get with a set of hyperparameters, use this parameter to skip it,